 The economic problems are so long gone in Venezuela that debts have become a real threat to the country.
 The value of the currency decreases rapidly and inflation is going up.
 Foreign imports have ceased, resulting in empty shelves in stores around the country.
 Read more

-Jarl Hjalmarson Foundation has the pleasure of welcoming you to the seminar Developments in Georgia – Challenges for Western integration at Stora Nygatan 30 in Stockholm, Wednesday, January 27.
-Two representatives of United National Movement (UNM), the largest opposition party in Georgia, will describe the recent years political developments and the situation for the opposition in the upcoming parliamentary elections 2016.
+Jarl Hjalmarson Foundation has the pleasure of welcoming you to a seminar on the elections in Georgia at Stora Nygatan 30 in Stockholm, Thursday, October 13, 2016.
 Read more about the seminar and how to participate below.

 For the first time in post-Soviet history, a majority of Russian voters decided to stay home rather than to vote in a federal election.
 The Central Election Commission (CEC) announced preliminary voter turnout at 48 per cent and reacted to reported irregularities, including ballot box stuffing and carousel voting.
 In the past six elections the average turnout was over 60 percent. (more…)

 September 26, Azerbaijan faces a referendum on constitutional changes aiming to strengthen the powers of President Ilham Aliyev.
 The proposed changes include prolonging the term of office from five to seven years as well as abolishing the minimum age for future presidential candidates.
 New posts as First Vice President and Vice President will be introduced and the powers for the President to dissolve the parliament will be expanded. (more…)